ash/raku-course/essentials/scalar-variables/identifiers/index.md

 $MYNAME
 ```

-It is up to you to stick to a naming scheme, but at least the all-capital names are usually used for constants.
+It is up to you to stick to a naming scheme, but you can probably reserve the all-capital names for constants.

 ## Other characters

-Among the ASCII characters, you are allowed to use digits, underscore character `_`, a hyphen `-`, and single quote (that stands for apostrophe) `'`.
+Among the ASCII characters, you can use digits, underscore character `_`, a hyphen `-`, and single quote (that stands for apostrophe) `'`.
 Note that the first character of the identifier must be either a letter or an underscore.
-Both `-` and `'`' must be followed by an alphabetic character.
+Both `-` and `'` must be followed by an alphabetic character.
 Here are a few more valid identifiers:

 ```raku
 $___